-Pennsylvanians discover oilfield near Tulsa in Oklahoma Territory.
+Pennsylvania wildcatters discover giant oilfield in 1901 near Tulsa in Creek Nation.

 Six years before Oklahoma statehood, the 1901 Red Fork oilfield discovery south of Tulsa set the town on its journey to becoming “Oil Capital of the World.”

-Attracted to Indian Territory following an 1897 discovery at Bartlesville – read First Oklahoma Oil Well – two experienced drillers from the Pennsylvania fields found oil in the Creek Indian Nation on June 25, 1901.
-They drilled with steam boilers powering cable tools, a technology still evolving from the start of U.S. petroleum industry in 1859 along Oil Creek in Titusville, Pennsylvania.
+Attracted to Indian Territory following an 1897 discovery at Bartlesville (see First Oklahoma Oil Well) two experienced drillers from the Pennsylvania fields found oil in the Creek Indian Nation on June 25, 1901.
+They drilled with steam boilers powering cable tools, the technology used to drill the first U.S. oil well in 1859 along Oil Creek in Titusville, Pennsylvania.

 After leasing thousands of acres in the Creek Nation, John S. Wick and Jesse A. Heydrick spudded their well near the village of Red Fork, across the Arkansas River from Tulsa.
 It was not easy for the Pennsylvanians.

-“At the beginning of the twentieth-century Oklahoma Indian lands were in the process of being transferred from communal tribal ownership to individual tribal member holdings,” explains Bobby D. Weaver of the Oklahoma Historical Society.
+“At the beginning of the twentieth-century Oklahoma Indian lands were in the process of being transferred from communal tribal ownership to individual tribal member holdings,” explained Bobby D. Weaver of the Oklahoma Historical Society.
 “This process, which made legal access to Indian property very uncertain, kept most oilmen away from areas under Indian control.”

-Although the Sue A. Bland No. 1 well announced its arrival by erupting high into the air, the discovery soon settled into production of 10 barrels of oil a day from a depth of 537 feet.
+Although the Sue A. Bland No. 1 well erupted an oil geyser high into the air, the discovery soon settled into production of just 10 barrels of oil a day from a depth of 537 feet.
 Despite the low production, the Oklahoma Territory well attracted a lot of national attention, drawing large numbers of exploration companies to the Tulsa area.

 The Tulsa Democrat newspaper exclaimed, “Geyser of Oil Spouts at Red Fork” and “Oil Well Gusher Fifteen Feet High.”
 Within a week, Red Fork – once a quiet town of 75 people – was overrun by people clamoring for leases.

-“The Red Fork discovery never produced a great amount of oil, with most of the wells being in the fifty-barrel-per-day range, but it did produce excitement and drilling activity,” explains Bobby Weaver of the Oklahoma Historical Society.
+“The Red Fork discovery never produced a great amount of oil, with most of the wells being in the fifty-barrel-per-day range, but it did produce excitement and drilling activity,” concluded Weaver.